TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

   1. `entries` returns an array that contains each `key, value` pair.
 Example: `[[firstKey, firstValue], [secondKey, secondValue]]`

-  Remember that a hash map does not preserve insertion order when you are retrieving your arrays' data, it is normal and expected for keys and values to appear out of the order you inserted them in.
+  Remember that a hash map does not preserve insertion order when you are retrieving your hash map's data, it is normal and expected for keys and values to appear out of the order you inserted them in.

 #### Extra Credit